Hiruna15/food-order-delivery-app-java/README.md

 - XAMPP installed and running
 - MySQL connector for Java (JAR file)
-- JavaBeans Activation Framework (JAF) and JavaMail libraries for email functionality (I haven't include these libraries in the repo)
+- JavaBeans Activation Framework (JAF) and JavaMail libraries for email functionality (I haven't included these libraries in the repo)

-#I have included the MySql Database Schema as food_delivery_app.zip
+#I have included the MySql Database as food_delivery_app.zip